Home » Are Rats Good Swimmers?

 Padded Feet

-Rats have small, padded feet that can paddle through the water quickly.
+Rats have tiny, padded feet that can paddle through the water quickly.

-This provides them with the propulsion they need to wade through flowing water and still water alike.
-They burn less energy doing so, allowing them to cover wide distances.
+This gives them the propulsion they need to wade through flowing and still water.
+They burn less energy doing so, allowing them to cover vast distances.

 Flexible Bodies

-Rats have flexible bodies that squeeze through tight spaces, such as drain pipes.
+Rats have flexible bodies, such as drain pipes, that squeeze through tight spaces.

-As long as a rat’s head can fit inside a pipe opening, it’ll swim through with little difficulty.
-A collapsible rib cage allows the rat to hold its breath and swim in cramped spaces without drowning.
+A rat’s head fits inside a pipe opening, allowing it to swim through with little difficulty.
+Its collapsible rib cage allows the rat to hold its breath and swim in cramped spaces without drowning.

 Do Wild Rats Like Swimming?